VysotskiVadim/pandoc_resume/markdown/resume.md

         * Code style validation.
     * Worked without QA.
 I was responsible for the quality of my code.
 Tested teammates features.
     * Worked with the backlog.
 Organized and led refinements.
 Split user stories to find less important parts and reduce the scope.
     * Owned technical backlog.
-Put technical tasks to sprint in convenient moments.
+Put technical tasks to a sprint in a convenient moments.
     * Implemented many infrastructure components:
         * Authentication;
         * Idling for UI tests;